TabbyML/tabby/docs/quantization.md

 * 16-bit integers (INT16)
 * 16-bit floating points (FP16)

-See the [benchmark results](../README.md#benchmarks) in the main README for a performance and memory usage comparison.
+See the benchmark results in the main [README](https://github.com/OpenNMT/CTranslate2#benchmarks) for a performance and memory usage comparison.

-## Enabling quantization

-Quantization can be enabled when converting the model or when loading the model.

-### When converting the model
+## Quantize on model conversion

-Enabling the quantization during conversion is helpful to reduce the model size on disk.
+Enabling the quantization when converting the model is helpful to reduce its size on disk.
 The converters expose the option `quantization` that accepts the following values:

 * `int8`
 * `int8_float16`